 The use of a domain name in an FQDN must be authorized.
 The TSP only accepts the automated SwissSign-check procedure as proof of domain ownership.
-In this automated procedure, the applicant must prove control of the domain according to the methods for domain validation permitted in chapter 3.2.2.4 of the CA Browser Forum Baseline Requirements (BR).
+In this automated procedure, the applicant must prove control of the domain according to the methods for domain validation permitted in chapter 3.2.2 of Baseline Requirements for the Issuance and Management of Publicly-Trusted S/MIME Certificates (BR, starting 1 September 2023 at latest).
 To check access to the domains, the random value generated by the TSP must be stored at one of the following three locations on the domain owner's website.
 Internal domain names that cannot be accessed through public DNS are not accepted by the TSP, in particular domain names containing a gTLD which is not yet resolvable.
 The system checks for 30 days whether the random value was stored at one of the three places mentioned below.
 Only after a successful check is control of the domain ownership completed.

-- o BRG 3.2.2.4.4 Constructed Email to Domain Contact - o BRG 3.2.2.4.7 DNS Change - BRG 3.2.2.4.18 Agreed-Upon Change to Website v2 - (LCP Webshop) If the /Email= field is used, the e-mail address is verified during the registration process, the Subscriber must prove that he has access to the mailbox and that he can use it to receive mail.
+- o BR 3.2.2.1 Validating authority over mailbox via domain (LCP/NCP Managed PKI), i.e. - TLS BRG 3.2.2.4.4 Constructed Email to Domain Contact - TLS BRG 3.2.2.4.7 DNS Change - BR 3.2.2.2 Validating control over mailbox via email (LCP Webshop) (If the /Email= field is used, the e-mail address is verified during the registration process, the Subscriber must prove that he has access to the mailbox and that he can use it to receive mail.)